Dentist

 Professional development

 After you've completed your dentistry degree, and before being able to practice as a dentist, you must register with the GDC.
 To maintain registration throughout your career, you'll need to follow a professional code of ethics and complete continuing professional development (CPD).
+A minimum of 250 hours is required every five years.

 Once you're registered with the GDC, you can begin your dental foundation training.
-This is a period of work-based training, which lasts for one year that that must be completed by all dentists.
+This is a period of work-based training, which lasts for one year and must be completed by all dentists.
 You'll be based in an approved dental practice with an experienced practitioner who'll be your trainer.
 As well as receiving weekly tutorials in the practice, you'll attend a day-release course of lectures and demonstrations, usually held in dental departments of hospitals.

 If you want to consider a career as a hospital consultant, you'll need to take further specialist training in a hospital setting.
 Courses for specialist qualifications in areas such as orthodontics, implant dentistry and aesthetic dentistry are available.
 For details, consult the: